nhogan411/teamtreehouse/DevelopmentForWordpressNotes.md

 Blog posts with category "event" selected can override the category.php file if a category-event.php file exists.

-Use can use the blody_class() function here to customize the page based on the category archive.
+Use can use the `body_class()` function here to customize the page based on the category archive.

 In the above example, .category-event would get added to the <body> tag on this category page (regardless of whether category-event.php is used or not) and a specific CSS rule could be written for that class to alter styles.